Friars and Huskies are scheduled to play at 5 p.m. on Friday, Oct. 17 in Storrs, Conn.

-Diane Madl became the program's sixth head coach all-time on February 4, 2002 and will embark on her 12th season with the Friars in 2013.
-Madl and her staff have helped to rebuild the Friar field hockey program, enjoying some of the most successful seasons in program history.
+Diane Madl became the program's sixth head coach all-time on February 4, 2002 and will embark on her 13th season with the Friars in 2014.
+Madl and her staff have enjoyed some of the most successful seasons in program history.
+Providence College has been selected to host the 2014 BIG EAST Field Hockey Championship at Lennon Family Field in Providence, R.I.
+Madl and her experienced team are anxious for the opportunity to compete on their home field for the title.

-Providence has qualified for the four-team BIG EAST Championship in five of the last seven seasons under Madl's guidance.
-The Friars also captured the BIG EAST Conference regular-season title in 2006 and advanced to the championship game of the conference tournament twice (2006, 2007).
+Providence has qualified for the four-team BIG EAST Championship in five of the last eight seasons under Madl's guidance.
+The Friars captured the BIG EAST Conference regular-season title in 2006 and advanced to the championship game of the conference tournament twice (2006, 2007).

 During Madl's first three seasons on the sidelines, the team still played on a grass surface.
 During that initial stretch, the team posted a 26-33 record, while attempting to change the culture of the program under its new leadership.
 In 2005, Providence field hockey started a new era with the opening of the Friar Field Hockey & Lacrosse Complex, which has recently been renamed Lennon Family Field.
 The complex is a state-of-the-art Astroturf facility that has helped to springboard the program back on to the national scene.